aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 The fortune you seek is in another cookie.
-Last update: Mon Mar  7 05:07:11 2022
+Last update: Tue Mar  8 05:05:52 2022